-- 3.2 In addition to our own need for a documented system of internal controls to achieve the aims set out above, it is a requirement of the Regulatory Advice Note: Internal Financial Controls and the Regulatory Standards (issued September 2014) for Registered Social Landlords that we include a statement in our published accounts which: - Confirms that the Management Committee acknowledges its responsibility for Internal Financial Control. - Includes a description of the key procedures for internal financial control. - Confirms that the Management Committee has, in the financial year, reviewed the effectiveness of the system of internal financial control and reports whether any weaknesses in the system of internal financial control have resulted in any material losses, contingencies or uncertainties which require disclosure in the audited accounts. - Explains that the system cannot provide absolute assurance against material loss or misstatement. - Provides reason for any non-compliance. - Covers the period between the balance sheet date and the date the accounts are signed. - 3.3 The External Auditors are required to review this statement and to report to members any discrepancies between it and the results of their audit work.
+- 3.2 In addition to our own need for a documented system of internal controls to achieve the aims set out above, it is a requirement of the Regulatory Advice Note: Internal Financial Controls and the Regulatory Standards (issued September 2014) for Registered Social Landlords that we include a statement in our published accounts which: - Confirms that the MC acknowledges its responsibility for Internal Financial Control. - Includes a description of the key procedures for internal financial control. - Confirms that the MC has, in the last financial year, reviewed the effectiveness of the

+- system of internal financial control and reports.
+Where any weaknesses in the system of internal financial control have resulted in any material losses, contingencies or uncertainties, which require disclosure in the audited accounts. - Explains that the system cannot provide absolute assurance against material loss or misstatement. - Provides reason for any non-compliance. - Covers the period between the balance sheet date and date accounts signed. - 3.3 The External Auditors are required to review this statement and to report to members any discrepancies between it and the results of their audit work.